cos@marshall.edu

 To transform lives through scientific excellence, discovery, and education.

 For those interested in healthcare, majors in Biology, Chemistry, or Biochemistry have higher admission rates into medical, dental, and other professional healthcare schools.
-These majors cover key topics such as human physiology, molecular genetics, and neurobiology, crucial for excelling in post-graduate medical studies and exams such as Medical College Admission Test (MCAT).
-Additionally, these programs offer opportunities for laboratory research, giving students practical experience and a competitive edge in pre-professional applications.
+These majors cover key topics such as human physiology, molecular genetics, and neurobiology, crucial for excelling in post-graduate medical studies and exams such as the Medical College Admission Test (MCAT).
+Additionally, these programs offer opportunities for laboratory research, giving students meaningful practical experience and a competitive edge in pre-professional applications.

 Biological Sciences - Dr. Brian Antonsen, Chair

-Alumni of these programs have chosen diverse career paths and are now working as health professionals, teaching at all educational levels, serving as environmental researchers and regulators, conducting biomedical and pharmaceutical research, and operating bioscience and consulting businesses that help grow and diversify the West Virginia economy.
+Alumni of these programs have pursued diverse career paths and are now working as health professionals, teaching at all educational levels, serving as environmental researchers and regulators, conducting biomedical and pharmaceutical research, and operating bioscience and consulting businesses that help grow and diversify the West Virginia economy.

-Chemistry - Dr. Derrick Kolling, Chair
+Chemistry - Dr. Laura McCunn-Jordan, Chair

 Criminal Justice, Criminology, and Forensic Sciences - Dr. Dhruba Bora, Chair

 The Department of Criminal Justice, Criminology, and Forensic Sciences at Marshall University offers a unique and dynamic educational experience for students who are passionate about exploring the complexities of crime and justice.
-The department is renowned for its commitment to excellence in education, research, and service, and our faculty members are experts in their respective fields.
+The department is committed to excellence in education, research, and service, and our faculty members are experts in their respective fields.
 The department offers programs in Criminal Justice and Criminology, Cyber Forensics and Security, and Forensic Science.

-The criminal justice undergraduate program is designed to provide students with a strong foundation in the theories and practices of law enforcement, justice, and corrections, while the graduate program offers advanced courses that prepare students for leadership roles in their fields.
+The Criminal Justice undergraduate program provides students with a strong foundation in the theories and practices of law enforcement, justice, and corrections, and the graduate program prepares students for doctoral-level work and leadership roles in their fields.

 Mathematics and Physics - Dr. Alfred Akinsete, Chair